Year - 2026

 the Rocky Mountains

-We transfer from the train to our charter motorcoach and then we will head south on the famous Icefield Parkway headed deeper into the Canadian Rockies.
-We will make several photo stops on the parkway including at the famous Columbia Icefields.
-After visiting the icefields we continue south on the parkway for another 6 miles to Saskatchewan River Crossing and hotel check-in at the Star Crossing Resort.
+At Jasper we transfer from the train to our charter motorcoach and then we will head south on the famous Ice Field Parkway headed deeper into the Canadian Rockies.
+We will make several photo stops on the parkway at spectacular locations.
+Towards the end of the day we travel east of Jasper to the town of Hinton for check-in at the 3 star Velora Hinton Hotel.
 Dinner at your own leisure at the hotels restaurant.

 The spectacular scenery of the Canadian Rockies on the Icefield Parkway